|Image Source |

 Viewing the scene with an outsider's eye, Tocqueville quipped "The striking thing about the United States... is the rarity of lofty ambitions evident in this land where all are activley ambitious."
 He was right.
 Americans spoke of their ambitions with words like "independence", "self improvement" and "obtaining a competency."
 No one aimed to climb the social ladder and join the upper class.
 As far as most Americans were concerned there was no other class than that which belonged to all white men.

 Alas, the system was not to last.
-By the late 1800s transformations in transportation, industrial methods, and communications made industrial ventures that spanned the union possible.
-The rest of the nation was slow to follow suit, throwing up cow-boys and populists to try and slow titanic industrial conglomerations down.
-But continuing industrialization could not be stopped, and soon the opponents of industry had raised their efforts to a similar scale.
+By the late 1800s transformations in transportation, industrial methods, and communications made industrial ventures that spanned the Union possible.
+The rest of the nation was not eager to industrialize, throwing up cow-boys and populists to try and slow titanic industrial conglomerations down.
+But continuing industrialization could not be stopped, and soon the opponents of industry were organized on a similar scale as their declared enemies.
 The turn-of-the-century progressive reforms and the rise of massive labour unions were the first steps along this path.
 The full transformation came with President Franklin Roosevelt.
 The fight to end the Great Depression and (more importantly) emerge victorious from the Second World War changed the face of American society.
 Business changed from the government's enemy to its closest friend, and both ballooned in size.
 During the war the entire population was mobilized and economy centralized to meet the demands of victory.

 The distribution of American wealth would never be the same.
 Before the war America's wealthy had been concentrated in the Northeast; by 1950 America had as many millionaires in the Sunbelt and on the West Coast as on the Northern Atlantic seaboard.
 For the first time in its history America had a truly national economic elite.
 Wealth was not the only realm to see radical changes; more impressive was the new distribution of American power.
 As anyone who experienced rationing or curfews could attest, for the first time in America's history the basics of everyday life were being dictated by generals, politicians, and businessmen far away.